wallyhealth/policies/source/sections/22-key_definitions.md

 * *Organization*: For the purposes of this policy, the term "organization" shall mean Wally.

-* *Partner*: Contractual bound 3rd party vendor with integration with the Wally Platform.
-May offer Add-on services.

 * *Platform*: The overall technical environment of Wally.

 * *Protected Health Information (PHI)*: Individually identifiable health information that is created by or received by the organization, including demographic information, that identifies an individual, or provides a reasonable basis to believe the information can be used to identify an individual, and relates to: